andyglick/maven-multi-level-modules-project/README.md

 didn't know how to do that.
 I didn't have any visibility into his project's directory structure and sending emails back and forth wasn't really getting us anywhere very quickly.
 Finally I bit the bullet and put together my own little example Maven project.

+This is the directory structure of the project

+    maven-multiple-level-modules-parent
+      maven-multiple-level-modules-sub-parent
+        maven-multiple-level-modules-first
+        maven-multiple-level-modules-second

+There is a pom in each module directory, in the 3 modules below the root module, each references the one above it as it's parent.
+The 2 parent modules each reference their respective children in its own <modules> section.

 The parent pom
 ==============